A 5-day road trip itinerary for the Great Ocean Road

 There are some pretty striking landscapes to witness.

-After waking in the rainforest we dipped back 15 minutes into Apollo Bay to use the shower and kitchen facilities at Skenes Creek caravan park.
+After waking in the rainforest, we drove back 15 minutes to Apollo Bay to use the shower and kitchen facilities at Skenes Creek caravan park.
 At $4 per person it’s a great shout after a night in a camper.
-Alternatively if you’re camping or looking for a spot to park up it’s a great ocean front location.
+Alternatively, if you’re camping or looking for a spot to park up, it’s a great oceanfront location.

 Today’s start location is the perfect base for a few adventures in the National Park, all of which are in close proximity to each other.